Vinimart/Vinimart/README.md

 💻 Frontend & Blockchain Developer with 6 years of hands-on experience.

-🎓 Graduated in Computer Network and even Literature (yes, you read that right).
+🎓 Graduated in Computer Networking and even Literature (yes, you read that right).

 🌱 Always on the lookout for new technologies to experiment with.